Scott-W-IIT/project-3/README.md

-# project-2
+# project-3
-adding css to project-1
+adding javascript to project-2